 Google Analytics is another viable method to discern negative keywords that further qualify your campaign.
 Here is how you can make use of this feature:

 - Click ‘Sources, then ‘Search’ then, ‘Organic’

-- Start scanning through the organic (free) keywords that are leading people to your advertisement
+- Start scanning through the organic (free) keywords that lead people to your advertisement.

 The practice of keyword research must be revisited and updated actively in order to achieve maximum results.
-Formulating a negative keyword list will be of durable reliability, as you may choose to continue relying on it for months or even years.
+Formulating a negative keyword list can be thought of as an investment, as you may choose to continue relying on it for months or even years.

-Another category of words is employment search keywords, which are related to people searching for jobs or other employment opportunities.
+One common group of words you might want to avoid is employment search keywords.
+These are related to people searching for jobs or other employment opportunities.
 If this is not the aim of your campaign, then it is highly suggested to add the following words to your negative keyword list:

 Someone looking to improve their knowledge or a set of skills, rather than buying a product usually mentions education search negative keywords in searches.
 These keywords may include:

-Research and information search negative keywords are essential for anyone running an eCommerce website.
-These keywords are vital in reducing the amount of window shoppers visiting your ad.
+Research and information-related negative keywords are essential for anyone running an eCommerce website.
+These keywords are vital in reducing the amount of window shoppers visiting your ad: